-John Wesley travelled all over the country, often preaching in open spaces.
+John Wesley traveled all over the country, often preaching in open spaces.
 People jeered at his meetings and threw stones but Wesley persevered.
-He never intended to form a movement separate from the Church of England.
+John Wesley never intended to form a movement separate from the Church of England.
 However the Methodists did eventually break away.
-After 1760 Methodism spread to Scotland.

 At the end of the 18th century a group of Evangelical Christians called the Clapham Sect were formed.
 They campaigned for an end to slavery and cruel sports.
 They were later called the Clapham Sect because so many of them lived in Clapham.

 Meanwhile in the late 18th century religious enthusiasm began to revive in England.
 A key figure in the revival was Selina, Countess of Huntingdon (1707-1791).